cookish/plantation/readme.md

 Moves: 1
 Return: ```OK```, ```error``` or ```occupied #```  (if occupied, # is the score of the opponent's tile)

-Target must be a tile not planted by you that is adjacent to one of your tiles.
+Target must be a tile not planted by you that is adjacent (not diagonal) to one of your tiles.
 If it is empty, you gain control of that tile with a plantation count of 1.

 ```plant``` can give  some information about an opponent's tile.
 If the tile is
 already owned by your opponent, nothing happens and "occupied" is returned